EwasWorld/ProjectCodex/codeStyle.md

 ## Parameters
 - Parameters should in general be defined in the order of constants, `val`, `var`
 - Constructor parameters should be in the order `val`, `var`, constructor-only
+- Lists from the database should only be named 'all' if they will contain all unfiltered rows from the specified table

 ## Braces
 - If statements should ALWAYS use braces unless they can be completely contained on one line e.g. val test = if (isAwesome) "yes" else "no"